 The dream held for so long by William Wallace was eventually realised by Robert the Bruce.
-Strange, considering that they had different objectives to start with.
+Strange, considering they had completely different objectives to start with.

 The new King would be decided by arbitration, and the arbitrator, who was King Edward I of England, chose John Balliol.
 Robert and his father lent no support to Balliol and when Edward invaded Scotland in 1296, in a move to force Balliol to abdicate, and to rule Scotland as a province of England, Robert and his father gave support to Edward.